NMTHydro/GADGET/docs/notes.md

 6. While the thing is running --> download METDATA from cida.usgs.com from 2000 to 2015
 Line 47 of the script (download_METDATA_2014_15.py) after the ? are all the data we download Remember to change the domain!!!!
-7. Now, the GRASS thing is done --> output those Rbflats  by using the script NM_rsunflat_GdalDOYexact.py into \Walnut\rsun_METDATA
+7. Now, the GRASS thing is done --> output_linke_write_NDimage those Rbflats  by using the script NM_rsunflat_GdalDOYexact.py into \Walnut\rsun_METDATA
 8. Corrections of slope and aspect settings --> already mentioned in 2. so no worries
 9. Convert outputs to correct unit by using GdalConvFlatRadWm2.py into folder: FlatRadWm2
-10. However, this time the output has issue -->probably influenced by the linke turbidity and aspect map.
+10. However, this time the output_linke_write_NDimage has issue -->probably influenced by the linke turbidity and aspect map.

-#8.01 Continue fixing the wrong output
+#8.01 Continue fixing the wrong output_linke_write_NDimage
 1. Use raster calculator to calculate DEM_sealevel_4km from our domain
 2. Script to operate this is in sealevel folder keep using the same DEM as last time
 3. No OK --> specify linke_value in grass run command to be 3.0 -->No-->several trials --> problem is on slope and aspect